Shopify/polaris/UNRELEASED.md

 - Updated the Navigation IA ([#4902](https://github.com/Shopify/polaris-react/pull/4902))
 - Added new `duplicateRootItem` prop to a Navigation Section to support new mobile Navigation IA ([#4902](https://github.com/Shopify/polaris-react/pull/4902))
 - Updated mobile behaviour of Navigation to only show one sub-section at a time ([#4902](https://github.com/Shopify/polaris-react/pull/4902))
-- Remove the icon from FooterHelp and recommend using `removeUnderline` for links in the footer ([#4982](https://github.com/Shopify/polaris-react/pull/4982))
+- Remove the info icon and external link guidance from FooterHelp ([#4982](https://github.com/Shopify/polaris-react/pull/4982))

 ### Bug fixes